Gallmond/darwin-ldb-node/README.md

 std = scheduled time of departure.

 Not all services have both.
 For example a service terminating at the station for which the board query was made will have no departure time.

-# Future developments

-- Add the Darwin.serviceDetail(serviceId) method
-- More comprehensive test cases.
-Ideally some services with cancellations / diversions / service splits and joins.
-- Explain the tests and the test stubs.
-How to use it for expanding darwin-ldb-node
-- Create Parser class we can inject into darwin to keep service-specific responses separate.
-Such that if the service changes we can simply add a new Parser for that version.
-- Automatically generate Types from the WSDL service description (did attempt this but I found that the service as described does not match the actual responses...)